sinsunsan/sinsunsan.github.io/_posts/2016-11-30-airtable-api-examples.md

 ![Filter by formula 2]({{site.baseurl}}/_posts/filterbyformula2.png)

 I am listing all projects of architects.
 I want to click on one architect name to have this list limited to only his projects.
-AS we have just seen, I need his name to do the filtered projects request.
+As we have just seen, I need his name to do the filtered projects request.

 But now how to get the record name from the table query ?
 As I need it to make the query.
 Should I first hit a reuqest to get all architect information, before making a request for his projects.